-Building PC for the newbies is a fairly daunting task particularly if you are unaware of all the intricacies and details that go into gauging and buying each every components.
+Building PC for newbies is a fairly daunting task particularly if you are unaware of all the intricacies and details that go into gauging and buying each and every component.

-The thing with best motherboards for video editing, just as is the case with almost all technology products, it depends upon your budget, your requirements and your levels of expertise.
+The thing with best motherboards for video editing, just as is the case with almost all technology products, is that it depends upon your budget, your requirements, and your levels of expertise.

 In this article we will have a look at the best video editing mobos from different price ranges.